LeonLow97-Sandbox/java-spring-security/notes.md

 - `AllowedCredentials`: Indicates whether the server can accept credentials (e.g., cookies, HTTP authentication) from the client in cross-origin requests.
 - `AllowedHeaders`: Defines the HTTP headers that are allowed to be included in cross-origin requests.
 - `MaxAge`: Specifies the maximum time (in seconds) that the browser can cache the CORS configuration, reducing the number of preflight requests made within that time frame.

+## CSRF Security Attack

+- CSRF (Cross-Site Request Forgery) exploits the trust of a user's authenticated session to perform unwanted actions.
+- Does not directly steal the user's identity.
+- Spring Security provides protection against CSRF **by default**.
+- Spring Security applies CSRF protection to all HTTP methods, excluding GET, to prevent unauthorized actions.
+- To handle CSRF attack, application needs to determine if HTTP request is generated via the application's user interface.
+    - Use a CSRF token which is a secure random token that is used to prevent CSRF attacks.
+    - CSRF related cookie in browser.